 Official scores on the Test of English as a Foreign Language (TOEFL) are required for all foreign applicants whose native language is not English as well as for those who have not received their education at an English-speaking university.
 Foreign applicants also must take the GRE.

 For either exam, a photocopy of your student report of test scores is acceptable until the official copy arrives from ETS.
 No student will be admitted, however, unless Vanderbilt is in receipt of official scores.

 Interests and Goals Statement

-A letter or statement of academic interests and professional goals is required.
+A statement of research interests and professional goals is required.
 This is crucial in providing information about your personal background, intellectual interests, career goals, ability to take advantage of unique opportunities offered by the program, academic and research experiences, and relevant work or practical experience.
 Be as specific as you can regarding your interests and goals.
 Although the application materials include a form for the "letter of intent," you may send up to three additional pages if necessary.
 Please do not send lengthy examples of your work, but abstracts or short descriptions are sometimes helpful.
 The department considers each student's ability to contribute to the ethnic and cultural diversity of the program.
 Members of minority groups are particularly encouraged to apply.

 You should submit at least three letters of recommendation from professors, research supervisors, or others who can assess your potential for advanced graduate work.
-Please ask your recommenders to be as specific as possible about issues directly relevant to advanced graduate study.

 For further information on application procedures, write, call, or email: